asahi417/kex/README.md

 model.train(test_sentences, export_directory='./tmp')
 ```

-Priors are cached and can be loaded on the fly.
+Priors are cached and can be loaded on the fly:
 ```python
 import grapher
 model = grapher.SingleTPR()